d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 ![Execute view](/images/RsyncOSX/master/add/add2.png)

-- **Local catalog**: `/Volumes/Home/thomas/Documents/` - my Documents catalog in my home catalog.
+- **Local catalog**: `/Volumes/Home/thomas/Documents/`
+  - my Documents catalog in my home catalog
+  - required field
-- **Remote catalog**: `~/Documents/` - the backup catalog for user thomas.
+- **Remote catalog**: `~/Documents/`
+  - the backup catalog for user thomas.
 The `~` is expanded as the home catalog with full path by the remote operating system.
-The remote catalog might also be added by full path, depends where the backup catalog is placed on remote server.
+The remote catalog might also be added by full path, depends where the backup catalog is placed on remote server
+  - the backup catalog might also be a local catalog on a local attached disk
+  - required field
+- **Remote username**: `thomas`
-- **Remote username**: `thomas`, username remote server
+  - username for login to remote server
-- **Remote server**: `freenas.local` either name or IP-adress
+- **Remote server**: `freenas.local`
+  - either server name or IP-adress for remote server
+- **ssh port**:
-- **ssh port**: if ssh communicates through other than standard `port` it must be set here, port 22 is default port for ssh
+  - if ssh communicates through other than standard port it must be set here, port 22 is default port for ssh and not require to set
+- **ID**:
-- **ID**: `informal` tag for the configuration
+  - informal tag for the configuration
+- **rsync daemon**:
-- **rsync daemon**: setting this puts a double colon `::` in address parameter to rsync.
+  - setting this puts a double colon `::` in address parameter to rsync.
 It forces rsync to use the rsync daemon remote which takes some more setup.
 I am not using it myself.
+- **Type**:
-- **Type**: There are three types of tasks, `synchronize` which is standard, `snapshots` and `single file`.
+  - There are three types of tasks, `synchronize` which is standard, `snapshots` and `single file`.

 About remote servers.